SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8. Harmonic Brewing

-A favorite of mine is the traditional English bitter Yeast of Burton which, at just 4.5%, makes for a great session ale.
-Jerry Day is a 6.8% American IPA, and they also brew sour beer such as None More Blackberry, a wonderfully fruity drink that has you wanting more.
+Jerry Day is a 6.8% American IPA, and they also brew sour beer, such as None More Blackberry, a wonderfully fruity drink that has you wanting more.

-Address: 7 Warriors Way, Suite 206
+Address: 7 Warriors Way, Suite 206 (Mission Bay)

 9. Laughing Monk Brewing

 Another one of the best breweries in San Francisco is Laughing Monk Brewing.
-They are a small batch brewery with some great one-off and seasonal beers.
+They are a small-batch brewery with some great one-off and seasonal beers.

 They don't have a kitchen, but you will find food trucks nearby every Friday through Sunday.

-Address: 1439 A/B Egbert Avenue
+Address: 1439 Egbert Avenue (Bayview)

 10. Beach Chalet Brewery and Restaurant

-Samples at Beach Chalet
+Samples at Beach ChaletSamples at Beach Chalet in Golden Gate Park

 If there is one famous institution that all craft beer lovers should visit in San Francisco it is the simply legendary Beach Chalet.

-Unique in offering a stunning view of the ocean, the Beach Chalet now has its own brewery where delicious, top-quality, craft ales are brewed as the perfect companion for your choice of meal.
+Unique in offering a stunning view of the ocean, the Beach Chalet now has its own brewery where delicious, top-quality craft ales are brewed as the perfect companion for your choice of meal.

-Located at 1000 Great Highway, the craft beer available at the time depends on what has been brewing and includes the delicious Riptide Red Ale among many others.
+The craft beer available at the time depends on what has been brewing and includes the delicious Riptide Red Ale among many others.

-I recommend you ask for a taste of the seasonal ale, as they rotate it through the year.
+I recommend you ask for a taste of the seasonal ale, as they rotate through the year.

-Address: 1000 Great Highway
+Address: 1000 Great Highway (in Golden Gate Park across from Ocean Beach)

 >> More about the Beach Chalet